shyungtae/myrepo/README.md

 ## Data Description

-The dataset “Real estate.csv” is a record of the transactions of real estates in Taiwan from 2012 August to 2013 July.
+The dataset “Real estate.csv” is a record of the transactions of real estates New Taipei, Taiwan from 2012 August to 2013 July.
 Each single datapoint is a transaction of a real estate with properties that describe it.
 The original dataset consists of a single response variable, House price of unit area and 6 predictor variables: X1 Transaction Date, X2 houseage, X3 Distance to nearest MRT, X4 Number of convenience stores, X5 Latitude, and X6 Longitude.
 In this project we introduced 2 new data points, to see if our model can identify them as outliers.
 The first point, 415 has a much greater house price per unit area than its nearby real estates.
-The second point 416 represents the opposite, a much smaller house price per unit area than its nearby real estates.
+The second point, 416 represents the opposite, a much smaller house price per unit area than its nearby real estates.

 ## Data Source